tbiinfotech/Magento-Module/README.md

 This is the Custom payment gateway module for Magento store using 4pay Api.
 It is the Merchant’s integration procedure that provides

---Full Api Gateway
+- Full Api Gateway.
--- Payment gateway supports--Verifies by VISA / Master Card Secure Code
+- Payment gateway supports--Verifies by VISA / Master Card Secure Code.

 Feature Set
 ---------------

---Full functionality for sales and refunds through the website front end and back end --Used API Credentials for the merchant account --Manage and modify the merchant account configuration from the Admin backend --Provides the Functionality same as the stock Authorize.net module that comes with Magento --Credit card payment on the website, and configuration --Setup payments from the backend
+- Full functionality for sales and refunds through the website front end and back end.
+- Used API Credentials for the merchant account.
+- Manage and modify the merchant account configuration from the Admin backend.
+- Provides the Functionality same as the stock Authorize.net module that comes with Magento.
+- Credit card payment on the website, and configuration.
+- Setup payments from the backend.
---Manage Refund from the admin backend
+- Manage Refund from the admin backend.

 Installation
 --------------